Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 <img width="300" alt="{9884F5E0-8846-489C-B124-512537534B9E}" src="https://github.com/user-attachments/assets/7ace09f3-c464-414d-b57c-0e6afd76973f" />

 ## Material
-In order to have a reliable seal and a well distributed compression, the end plates needs to be very stiff.
+In order to have a reliable seal and a well distributed compression, the end plates need to be very stiff.
 To achieve this while keeping a light weight, the selected material was a 3/8" thick [Flame-Retardant Garolite G-10/FR4 Sheet](https://www.mcmaster.com/85345K752/).
 Note that this material is very abrasive and might damage the tooling bits.
 ## Ports
-The selected connector were [Swagelok's #SS-400-1-0256](https://products.swagelok.com/en/c/straights/p/SS-400-1-0256).
+The selected connectors were [Swagelok's #SS-400-1-0256](https://products.swagelok.com/en/c/straights/p/SS-400-1-0256).
 A 10-32 thread was tapped directly in the garolite sheets.

-To keep the fitting tight over time, threadlockr was added and along with a 3D printed contraption that prevents the rotation of the two fittings, like a lock wire.
+To keep the fitting tight over time, threadlocker was added and along with a 3D printed contraption that prevents the rotation of the two fittings, like a lock wire.

 ## Compression
 To compress the stack, eight M4 threaded rods were used to compress the two end plates together.
 A nut was also welded on one end of each rod to turn it into a long hex head bolt.
 [High profile nuts](https://www.mcmaster.com/90725A025/) were used to avoid stripping.
 Also note that [washers](https://www.mcmaster.com/93475A230/) are needed to avoid damage on the end plates during compression.